(Celiac Sprue; Nontropical Sprue; Gluten-Sensitive Enteropathy)

 - Cracked sores in the corners of the mouth

 - Weight loss

 - Hearty or a poor appetite

 - Abdominal pain

 - Missed menstrual periods

 - A change in limb sensation

 is the only treatment for celiac disease.
 It is very effective.
 Symptoms usually go away within days of starting the diet.
 However, healing of the villi may take months or years.
-Additional intake of gluten can damage the intestine, even if you have no symptoms.
+Additional intake of gluten can damage the intestines, even if you have no symptoms.
 Delayed growth and tooth discoloration may be permanent.
 Nutritional supplements, given through a vein, may be needed if the intestinal damage does not heal.
 Since gluten is added to many foods, the diet can be complicated and often frustrating.
-Some patients find support groups helpful.
+Some find support groups helpful.

 You must avoid all foods containing: